jboss-developer/jboss-eap-quickstarts/cdi-portable-extension/README.md

 What is it?
 -----------

-This project demonstrates a simple CDI Portable Extension and some of the SPI classes used to complete that task.
-This particular extension explores the ProcessInjectionTarget and InjectionTarget spi classes of CDI.
-To demonstrate a possible way to seed data into beans.
+The `cdi-portable-extension` quickstart demonstrates a simple CDI Portable Extension and some of the SPI classes used to complete that task.
+This particular extension explores the ProcessInjectionTarget and InjectionTarget spi classes of CDI, to demonstrate a possible way to seed data into beans.

 A Portable Extension is essentially an extension to Java EE 6+ which is tailored to a specific use case which will run on any Java EE 6 or later implementation.
 There may be something that the